Pavan281/Pavan281/README.md

 ### Hi there, This is PANDIPATI PAVAN.👋
 ------------------------------------------------------
 I have completed my final Year under B.Tech stream in the Vellore Institute of Technology (VIT) Bhopal University.
-I am going to enter into the Corporte World and finally got an offer "Mu Sigma" as a trainee decision scientist.
+I am going to enter into the Corporate World (Software field) and finally got an offer "Mu Sigma" as a trainee decision scientist.

 - 📫 How to reach me: pavanpandipati0@gmail.com
 - 👨‍🎓 digital portfolio : <a href = "https://pavan281.github.io/">Please do check out my portfolio...</a>